 Procedure for Oral Complaints which can be resolved by the end of the next working day

-Where patients wish to make an oral complaint which can be resolved by the end of the next working day, such complaints should be brought to the attention of the Complaints Manager (Managing Partner).
+Where patients wish to make an oral complaint which can be resolved by the end of the next working day, such complaints should be brought to the attention of the Complaints Manager (Business Manager).
 Such complaints do not have to be dealt with under the following procedure.

 Procedure for Written/Oral Complaints which cannot be resolved by the end of the next working day

 For written complaints or oral complaints which cannot be resolved to the patient’s satisfaction by the end of the next working day, these should be brought to the attention of the Complaints Manager (Business Manager) who will ensure the following:

 - agree which responsible body will co-ordinate the handling of the complaint and any communications with the complainant

 - acknowledge receipt of any complaint either orally or in writing within three working days and offer to discuss the matter further